Hiring Discrimination: Everything You Need to Know

 If a job candidate or new employee believes their rights were violated during the hiring process, it is a good idea to discuss the situation with an employees' rights attorney.

 If you need help with hiring discrimination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.